-The Choose Site window appears.
-You can view the device readiness status in each site, as follows:

-- Ready Devices: Devices that meet the prerequisites for Cisco Umbrella configuration.
-See Prerequisites for Provisioning Cisco Umbrella on Network Devices, on page 34. - Not Ready Devices: Devices that do not meet the prerequisites. - Enabled Devices: Devices that are already configured from Cisco DNA Center. - Step 3 Choose the site that you want to update and click Next.
+- Click the menu icon (≡) and choose Provision > Services > Umbrella. - Choose a site from the network hierarchy for which you want to update the Cisco Umbrella configuration. - The Select Devices window appears.
+Go to Step 4 to continue the update workflow. - Step 2 If a task overview window appears, click Let's Start to go directly to the workflow. - Step 3 The Choose Site window appears. - a) You can view the device readiness status in each site, as follows: - Ready Devices: Devices that meet the prerequisites for Cisco Umbrella configuration.
+See Prerequisites for Provisioning Cisco Umbrella on Network Devices, on page 33. - Not Ready Devices: Devices that do not meet the prerequisites. - Enabled Devices: Devices that are already configured from Cisco DNA Center. - b) Choose the site that you want to update and click Next.

-You can choose only one site at a time.
+Note You can choose only one site at a time.
 If you choose a parent site, Cisco Umbrella is updated on all child sites at the same time.

-- Step 4 In the Select Device Type window, choose Switches or Wireless Controllers and click Next. - Step 5 If you have chosen Switches in the Select Device Type window, do the following: - a) In the Select Devices window, choose the wired device and click the Update radio button. - b) Click Next. - c) In the Configure Interface window, do the following: - 1.
+- Step 4 In the Select Device Type window, choose Switches or Wireless Controllers. - Step 5 If you have chosen Switches in the Select Device Type window, do the following: - a) In the Select Devices window, choose the wired device and click the Update radio button. - b) In the Configure Interface window, do the following: - 1.
 Choose the ports and click Define Umbrella Interfaces. - 2.
-In the Select Configuration dialog box, click the Define Umbrella Interfaces drop-down list and choose IN(LAN), OUT(WAN) or Disable Umbrella. - 3.
-Click Save.
+In the Select Configuration dialog box, click the Define Umbrella Interfaces drop-down list and choose IN(LAN), OUT(WAN) or Disable Umbrella and click Save.